open-austin/BASTA-tfwa/README.md

 Tenants, especially low-income tenants, and advocates need to be save and organize records related to units and complexes.
 Records include photos, receipts, the lease terms, notes from the landlord, fees/fines, and incident reports.
 We're looking for an accessible platform designed for those that BASTA works with -- easy to text or upload in, making metadata clear, and with flexible security settings.

-That would be version 1.
+We have managed to get to a point where tenants can send a photo to a phone number and it ends up on Google Drive.
+We are designing around tenants sending photos of apartment conditions, since the stakes for security are lower.

+Next, we're working on implementing a Twilio conversation.
+Tenants can send in a form, documentation, and add their contact information.

+After that, we're building out the retrieval platform.
+Rather than Google Drive, we're building a custom web platform where organizers and tenants can retrieve the photos they have sent.

 For later versions:
-Eventually, we'd also like to be able to auto-generate forms and complaints for repair requests and code complaints.
+* Eventually, we'd also like to be able to auto-generate forms and complaints for repair requests and code complaints.
-Include nudges/to-do lists to let tenants and others know when to submit records or take other actions.
+* Include nudges/to-do lists to let tenants and others know when to submit records or take other actions.
-Incorporate Appraisal District and Census datasets.
+* Incorporate Appraisal District and Census datasets.
-Display data publicly on a map / something visually appealing.
+* Display data publicly on a map / something visually appealing.

 Document types:
-Leases
+* Leases
-Notices
+* Notices
-Photos of conditions
+* **Photos of conditions**
-Apartment Newsletters
+* Apartment Newsletters
-Bills (Utility, Rent, etc)
+* Bills (Utility, Rent, etc)
-Lease Violations
+* Lease Violations
-Court summons
+* Court summons
-Petitions
+* Petitions
-Letters/notes to MGMT
+* Letters/notes to MGMT
-Receipts
+* Receipts
-Checks
+* Checks

 ### Who will benefit (directly and indirectly) from your project?